glacials/twos.dev/src/warm/meta.md

 ---
 filename: meta.html
-date: 2022-06-17
+date: 2022-06-18
 ---

-# How I Write
+# Inside twos.dev

-twos.dev has a unique advantage over anything I’ve ever worked on: it has just one developer, me, so I can design the developer experience in obnoxious and unintuitive ways to serve my peculiarities.
+There's a unique advantage in working on twos.dev over anything I’ve worked on: it has just one developer, me.
+I can therefore design the developer experience in obnoxious and unintuitive ways to serve my peculiarities.

-With this in mind, I decided to ruthlessly optimize it around two goals:
+With this in mind, I decided to ruthlessly optimize for two goals:

-1. Make it easy to publish
+1. It must be easy to publish writing
-2. URLs must never change
+2. As long as I'm alive, URLs must not change

-To fulfill these goals I divide my content into two types, warm and cold.
+In some ways these goals work against each other; easy creation usually means easy destruction.
+So I divide my content into two types, warm and cold.
 Warm content is easy to create and edit, while cold content is hard to break.

 ## Warm Content

-I previously wrote in my notes app while drafting, then manually migrated the draft to HTML when the piece started getting serious.
-From then until publish I would work directly in the HTML.
+I used to write drafts in my notes app then migrate to HTML when the piece became less amorphous; from then on I would write and edit directly in HTML.
 This was surprisingly refreshing as it allowed me to have wild one-off customizations for individual posts, but it had three problems:

-- Writing HTML has a higher context switch cost (sitting at my computer in my editor vs. scribbling quick drafts from my phone).
+- Writing HTML is a rough context switch (what was scribbling drafts on my phone became sitting at my computer in `$EDITOR`)
 - Writing was slowed down by cruft like `<p>` and `<li>`
-- The reading experience may flow differently on a web page than in my notes app, leading to sometimes large rewrites right after transferring
+- The reading experience can flow differently on a web page than in a notes app, leading to large rewrites after transferring

-To solve these issues and work towards my first goal, I needed to close the gap in tooling between the draft phase and the publish phase.
+To solve these issues and work towards my first goal, I needed tooling in the space between amorphous notes and strict HTML.

-I found [iA Writer](https://ia.net/writer) to replace my note-taking app for draft writing.
-It gets my thoughts out quickly, has helpful tools for e.g. reducing filler words, and looks nice to boot.
-Importantly, it stores writing as Markdown files.
+I first focused on changing my drafting app to something with more robust exporting tools.
+I found [iA Writer](https://ia.net/writer), which has been great to get my thoughts out quickly.
+It  looks nice and has tools for reducing filler words and cliches.
+Importantly, it stores writing as Markdown files in an online drive of my choosing.

 ### Shortcuts

-iOS and macOS ship with a first-party app called [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752), which is a no-code, event-driven automation framework.
+iOS and macOS ship with [Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752), a no-code event-driven automation app.
 Using Shortcuts, I set up an automation that triggers when I switch away from the iA Writer app.
 The automation adds a 1-2 line YAML frontmatter section to each document, then pushes it to the `src/warm` directory in the twos.dev Git repository by invoking [Working Copy](https://workingcopyapp.com).

 ### Preprocessing